 Consult your physician if you have a medical condition that limits your sodium consumption, such as heart, liver or kidney disease.

-I would not recommend taking something like loperamide (Imodium®) to stop diarrhea, as it’s better to expel the toxin out of your system rather than keeping it in.
+“I would not recommend taking something like loperamide (Imodium®) to stop diarrhea.
+While it’s unpleasant, it’s better to expel the toxin out of your system rather than keep it in.”

-But if your nausea is so severe that you’re unable to keep any fluids down, you need to seek medical help.
-IV fluids can be administered for hydration and to replete lost electrolytes.”
+“If your nausea is so severe that you’re unable to keep any fluids down, you need to seek medical help,” Dr. Lee stresses.
+“IV fluids can be administered for hydration and to replete lost electrolytes.”